N4kedTurtle/PersistBOF/README.md

 Example:

 - persist-ice Shortcut persist C:\TotesLegitFolder C:\Windows\System32\Dism.exe > upload your Dll as a proxy dll to dismcore.dll into C:\TotesLegitFolder
-- persist-ice Shortcut persist C:\TotesLegitFolder C:\Windows\System32\Dism.exe > Will attempt delete all files in new folder then delete the folder itself.
+- persist-ice Shortcut clean C:\TotesLegitFolder C:\Windows\System32\Dism.exe > Will attempt delete all files in new folder then delete the folder itself.
 If the Dll is still loaded in the process then this will fail.